UnlimitedDrip/ProjectPinecone/Reports/report7.md

 **Ideas Discussed:** We want to move our meeting time because meeting late on Fridays is not ideal.
 Discussed due date for rough prototype of our project.

+### **3. Next steps**

+- Sergio and Aaron: Get a working database up and running.
+- Daniel and TJ: become more familiar with ReactJS & also help with building a web page prototype